Glasgow Queen Street railway station: History

-The station was built by the Edinburgh and Glasgow Railway, and opened on 21 February 1842 as Dundas Street Station before being renamed as Queen Street.
-Despite opening in 1842, the train shed (curved glass roof) wasn't completed until 1878, over three decades later.
-In 1865 the E&GR was absorbed into the North British Railway, in 1878 the entire station was redesigned by the civil engineer James Carswell.
-Carswell introduced electric lighting at the station, which was one of the earliest examples of electricity use in Glasgow.
-It became part of the LNER group in 1923.
+The station was built by the Edinburgh and Glasgow Railway, and opened on 21 February 1842 as Dundas Street Station before being renamed as Queen Street, although the train shed (curved glass roof) wasn't completed until 1878.
+In 1865 the E&GR was absorbed into the North British Railway.
+In 1878 the entire station was redesigned by James Carswell.
+Carswell introduced electric lighting at the station: one of the earliest uses of electricity in Glasgow.
+The North British became part of the LNER group in 1923.

-The climb through the tunnel to Cowlairs is at 1 in 42 and until 1909 trains were hauled up on a rope operated by a stationary engine, although experiments were carried out using banking engines in 1844–48.
-Three people died in 1928 when a train leaving the station rolled back into another train.
+The climb through the tunnel to Cowlairs is at 1 in 42 and until 1909 trains were hauled by a rope operated by a stationary engine, although experiments were carried out using banking engines in 1844–48.
 Modern diesel and electric trains have no difficulty with the climb.

-The adjacent Buchanan Street station of the rival Caledonian Railway closed on 7 November 1966 as a result of the Beeching cuts and its services to Stirling, Perth, Inverness, Dundee and Aberdeen transferred to Queen Street.
+The adjacent Buchanan Street station of the rival Caledonian Railway closed on 7 November 1966 as a result of the Beeching cuts and its services to and from Stirling, Perth, Inverness, Dundee and Aberdeen transferred to Queen Street.
 This caused difficulties with longer trains, as Queen Street is in a confined position between George Square and the tunnel.
-Buchanan Street was demolished the following year in 1967.
+Buchanan Street was demolished the following year.

-In the 1980s, HSTs were used on Cross Country and East Coast services run by InterCity, having to use Platform 7 with the end of the train being close to the tunnel mouth.
+In the 1980s, HSTs were used on Cross Country and East Coast services run by InterCity.
+These used Platform 7, with the end of the train being close to the tunnel mouth.

-Minor refurbishments of the station took place throughout the 2000s, which saw the station internally repainted and paved with new flooring, and the CRT screens that displayed train timetables and passenger information replaced with new LED information boards similar to those in Glasgow Central Station but smaller, in January 2008.
-The station received new Eco LED screens provided by Infotec Displays in 2020.